 Estimates put the cost of missed patient appointments at more than $150 billion annually — and that’s just the tip of the iceberg.
-When missed appointments are related to critical follow-up for chronic disease management or to preventive screenings, chances are high that those patients will turn up somewhere else in the healthcare systems with more serious — and more costly — health concerns.
+When missed doctor appointments are related to critical follow-up for chronic disease management or to preventive screenings, chances are high that those patients will turn up somewhere else in the healthcare systems with more serious — and more costly — health concerns.

 The rise in use of walk-in clinics emphasizes the value healthcare consumers put on convenience.

-The Wisconsin Medical Society notes that missed appointments can lead to potential malpractice allegations, saying that, “Patients who miss or cancel appointments risk undetected and untreated medical conditions, threatening continuity of care.
+The Wisconsin Medical Society notes that missed doctor appointments can lead to potential malpractice allegations, saying that, “Patients who miss or cancel appointments risk undetected and untreated medical conditions, threatening the continuity of care.
 If the patient later experiences an illness or injury, he or she may hold you responsible.”

 With so much at stake, understanding why patients miss appointments is the first step medical practices must take to reduce no-shows.